wrench-project/eduwrench/web/_pedagogic_modules/pdcc/include_multi_core_computing/task_dependencies.md

 The parallel efficiency is maximized when all three paths take time as close as possible as the longest such path, so as have cores working as much  as possible.
-This is the same  *load balancing* idea that we've seen in the
+This is the same  *load balancing* idea that we have seen in the
 [Parallelism tab]({{site.baseurl}}/pedagogic_modules/pdcc/multi_core_computing/#/parallelism)
 for independent tasks!
 This is achieved when the analysis